 How to correct the magnetic declination?

-To update the DM you must take note of the legend that appears on the letter.
-For example, if 2º 56' W 2005 (7'E) appears on the nautical chart, its meaning is the following: the declination is 2º 56' W, that is, negative for 2005 and its annual variation is 7' E, it is say positive.
-This means that each year that passes after 2006 on the chart we will have to subtract 7', thus, for example in 2020 it was 2º 56' – 0º 7' = 2º 49'.
-However, it is advisable to follow the following steps:
+To update the magnetic declination calculation, you must take note of the legend that appears on the chart.
+For example, if the nautical chart shows 2º 56' W 2005 (7'E), its meaning is as follows: the declination is 2º 56' W, i.e. negative for 2005 and its annual variation is 7' E, i.e. positive.
+This means that for each year that passes after 2006 on the chart, we will have to subtract 7', so, for example, in 2020 it was 2º 56' – 0º 7' = 2º 49'.
+However, it is advisable to follow these steps:

 1. Calculate the difference in years that exists between the date you want to calculate and the date on the letter.
 Suppose we want to know the magnetic declination for the year 2010.
 In this case it will be 5 years (2010-2005)

-2. Multiply the years of difference by the annual variation, in this case they are 7', therefore they would be 5×7=35'
+2. Multiply the years of difference by the annual variation, in this case it is 7', therefore it would be 5×7=35'

 3. Add or subtract, in the case of the figure it is subtract since the dm is at W and therefore negative and the annual variation is positive, the variation suffered during the 5 years to that which existed in 2005, thus: 2º 56' – 0º 35' = 2º 21' W.

-In the case of having to update for a year prior to the one that appears in the letter, the same action is taken, but in the third point the result would be added.
+In the case of having to update the magnetic declination for a year prior to the one that appears on the chart, the same procedure is followed, but in the third point the result would be added to the magnetic declination by one point.

 To carry out work on letters, the dm will be approximated to half a degree, taking into account that we are in the sexagesimal system, thus in the previous example, 2º 21' is equivalent to 2.35º and is approximated in decimal to 2.5º.